chugah/sparta-plaesent-fashion-site/README.md

 C. Additional Thoughts

   - Some design choices made during development:
-      i.
-Single column design used for mobile devices in portrait orientation ii.
-The carousel is prominent in mobile landscape orientation and user must scroll to see the various posts iii.
-React modules were used to handle the Carousel (not built from scratch) iv.
-The navigation bar position set to sticky
+      - Single column design used for mobile devices in portrait orientation
+      - The carousel is prominent in mobile landscape orientation and user must scroll to see the various posts
+      - React modules were used to handle the Carousel (not built from scratch)
+      - The navigation bar position set to sticky

   - Application is structured into 2 principal folders:  public and source.
-      i.
-Public folder has the index html file and provides element to render application
+      - Public folder has the index html file and provides element to render application
-      ii.
-Source folder contains the assets, components, data, and styles iii.
-Source folder also has the index and App js files that act as entry points to the application
+      - Source folder contains the assets, components, data, and styles
+      - Source folder also has the index and App js files that act as entry points to the application

-  -